Ltizzi/Leonardo-Terlizzi/README.md

 Some days I like the backend side more.
 Some days I like frontend side more.
 For that, I think in myself as a fullstack developer.
 I like web development but I want to learn about software beyond the web.
 I'm intrigued about machine learning and IA (because I'm a huge sci-fi nerd), but I love to learn C# or C++ to work as a game developer too.
 For now, I want to get my first forma job as a developer.

 I'm a big tech lover since I was a child.
-Although my first contact with a computer was with a ZX Spectrum clone, my first presonal computer was a 386DX 40mhz with just 1MB of RAM and a 40MB hard drive.
+Although my first contact with a computer was with a ZX Spectrum clone, my first presonal computer was a 386DX 40mhz with just 1MB of RAM and a modest 40MB hard drive.
 One of the first things I did with my PC was erase all the boot files and I learned how to install MS-DOS 6.22.
 I'm the family member you call if your PC isnt working.
 Later, on my twenties, I installed GNU/Linux for the first time.
 And I love all about it.

 ## Stack